ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">File-system unreliable</span>

+**Update**: We decided to replace the problematic chassis with a spare.
+The RAID file system has two failing drives, which are currently being restored.
+We expect this to finish up in the morning.
+Then, we will replace those two failing drives and proceed with another restore.
+If that succeeds, we plan to open up the login nodes to make files available again.
+After that, the goal is to slowly open up the queue and compute nodes over the weekend.
+<br><span class="timestamp">June 20, 23:30 PT</span>

 **Update**: We had folks onsite today to complete some preventative maintenance on all of the disk chassis (and, in a fit of optimism, bring up all of the nodes to prepare for a return to production).
 As